BEST STARTS FOR KIDS

 1. Read often and make it interesting and enjoyable

-While some of this content may seem simplistic I've included everything because as readers we forget how much we take for granted and may not mention.
+While some of this following content may seem simplistic I've included everything, because as readers, we forget how much we take for granted.

 There are many skills and knowledge a child needs prior to being able to learn to read themselves.
-As a reader you may take many of them for granted so I've listed them specifically.
+There is a starting position on a page and we read in this order:

 Concepts of Print

 IN ENGLISH WE READ FROM THE FRONT TO THE BACK...